-If you do not want to set an interMedia column object containing a BLOB to NULL, another option is to set the BLOB value to EMPTY by using the EMPTY_BLOB() function in the INSERT statement.
-Even better, set the BLOB value to EMPTY by using the EMPTY_BLOB() function in the INSERT statement, and use the RETURNING clause (thereby eliminating a round-trip that is necessary for the subsequent SELECT statement).
-Then, immediately call OCI, the import method, or the PL/SQL DBMS_LOB functions to fill the LOB with data.
+Setting an interMedia Column Object Containing a BLOB to EMPTY function in the INSERT statement.
+Even better, set the BLOB value to EMPTY by using the EMPTY BLOB() function in the INSERT statement, and use the RETURNING clause (thereby eliminating a round-trip that is necessary for the subsequent SELECT statement).
+Then, immediately call OCI, the import method, or the PL/SQL DBMS LOB functions to fill the LOB with data.
 See Oracle Database Application Developer's Guide - Large Objects for an example.